opensearch-project/documentation-website/_opensearch/supported-field-types/range.md

 `boost` | A floating point value that specifies the weight of this field toward the relevance score.
 Values above 1.0 increase the field's relevance.
 Values between 0.0 and 1.0 decrease the field's relevance.
 Default is 1.0.
 `coerce` | A Boolean value that signals to truncate decimals for integer values and to convert strings to numeric values.
 Default is true.
 `index` | A Boolean value that specifies if the field should be searchable.
 Default is true.
 `store` | A Boolean value that specifies if the field value should be stored and can be retrieved separately from the _source field.
-Default is `false`.
+Default is false.